 At the committal trial, when I saw Rosemary West sitting there, it was almost impossible to match her expressionless face with the endless graphic details of sexual depravities and brutality.
 But then I heard her voice on tape, shouting, swearing and full of rage, and I began to have some insight into her mind.
 I later discovered she’d been sexually abused by her brother, then abducted from a bus stop and raped aged 17.

 Her story seems to be about the impoverishment of a soul that knew no other way to live than through terrible cruelty.
 A life deprived of truth, beauty or love.
 I imagine that the deviant ignorance that fed her sadistic, egotistical crimes was rooted in her ruined, crooked childhood.
 Will she ever know the sacredness of life?
-During my recent work in Bristol prison on a project about Restorative Justice, I have come to know that most perpetrators have been victims of abuse in their childhood.

-My work has been about connecting with Rosemary West’s humanity and refusing to go down the far easier and more predictable path of demonizing her.
+Since then my work has been about connecting with Rosemary West’s humanity and refusing to go down the far easier and more predictable path of demonizing her.
 I take every opportunity to talk about her as a human being.

 I once met another mother whose daughter had been murdered.
 She gave me a phrase that I now have pinned to my door: “forgiveness means giving up all hope of a better past.”
 Gradually, I have grown to face, accept and integrate the unresolved pain of the past.
 I have imagined something of Rosemary West’s suffering, something of Lucy’s suffering.
 I do not wish Rosemary West more pain.